MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/hide-sharepoint-server-2013-social-features.md

 10. Choose **OK**.

-If your My Site uses a custom Master Page, follow the steps in [Register the CSS file for a custom Master Page](hide-sharepoint-server-2013-social-features.md#CustomMasterPage).
-If your My Site uses an out-of-box Master Page, follow the steps in [Register the CSS file for an out-of-box Master Page](hide-sharepoint-server-2013-social-features.md#OOBMasterPage).
+If your My Site uses a custom Master Page, follow the steps in _Register the CSS file for a custom Master Page_.
+If your My Site uses an out-of-box Master Page, follow the steps in _Register the CSS file for an out-of-box Master Page_.

  **Register the CSS file for a custom Master Page**